 Prior to permitting the construction of a garden suite, an amendment to the Zoning By-Law under Section 39 of the Planning Act, which relates to temporary use by-laws, will be required.
-The temporary use by-law may remain in effect for up to 20 years, subject to reapplication and approval by the Area Municipality for up to three-years.
-The zoning amendment will be subject to satisfying the following criteria:
+The temporary use by-law may remain in effect for a maximum of 20 years.
+Extension(s) may be granted by the Area Municipality for up to three-years, subject to reapplication and approval of an amendment to the Zoning By-law.
+The zoning amendment must satisfy the following criteria: